-It flows at a rate of 1.2 gallons per minute but has an impressive 80-100 PSI rating.
+It flows at a rate of 1.2 gallons per minute yet has an impressive 80-100 PSI rating, adjustable with the pressure adjustment screw on the top of the unit.
 That means that if your one appliance is a shower, you’ll have sufficient pressure to make it count.

 The only gripe we have with this product is that many people complained of a faulty automatic shut-off valve.
 This could lead to leaking.

-- Extremely affordable.
+- Extremely affordable

-- Low current draw.
+- Low current draw of 5 amps

-- High PSI.
+- High PSI

-- Adjustable pressure.
+- Adjustable pressure

-- Auto shut-off valve is reliable.
+- Auto shut-off valve is unreliable

-- Short warranty (1 year).
+- Short warranty (1 year)

-USA Adventure Gear Progear 3200 RV Water Pump
+USA Adventure Gear Progear 3200

-Best American-Made Water Pump 12v
+Best American-Made 12 Volt Water Pump

 - Made in the U.S.A.

-- No rapid cycling.
+- No rapid cycling

-- Whisper-quiet technology.
+- Whisper-quiet technology

-- Expensive compared to others.
+- Expensive compared to others

-- New company – no proven track record yet.
+- New company – no proven track record yet

-Flow Max Self-Priming RV Water Pump Model #689052
+Flow Max #689052

 - Heavy-duty motor.